 Why they’re superior:

-- no seams or joints to fail
+- No seams or joints to fail

-- strong adhesion across multiple surfaces
+- Strong adhesion across multiple surfaces

-- excellent resistance to weather and UV
+- Excellent resistance to weather and UV

 For most situations, this is the best solution for flat roof waterproofing and repair.